LLC vs Sole Proprietorship: Which Is Right for You?

 When to Choose a Sole Proprietorship

-• Very small operations: Part-time or side businesses with minimal revenue
+- Very small operations: Part-time businesses or side hustles with limited income potential

 When to Choose an LLC

-• Growth plans: Businesses planning to scale, hire employees, or take on investment
+- Growth plans: Businesses planning to expand, hire employees, or seek investment

 Cost Comparison